-- 13.1.
-Requests will be dealt with within a period of three months from first receipt to notification of the decision on appeal. - 13.2.
-As a guide and to help ensure that requests are dealt with within this timescale: - a) a meeting will normally be held with you within 28 days of your request being received; - b) you will normally be informed in writing of the decision within 14 days of the meeting; and - c) where an appeal is lodged, an appeal meeting will normally take place within 14 days of receipt of the appeal and the outcome will be notified in writing within 14 days of the meeting. - 13.3.
-However, there will be exceptional occasions when it is not possible to complete the procedure within these timescales.
-Where an extension of time is agreed with you, your line manager / Principal will write to you confirming the extension and the date on which it will end. - 13.4.
-If you withdraw a formal request for flexible working, you will not be eligible to make another formal request for 12 months from the date of your original request.
-In certain circumstances, a request made under the formal procedure will be treated as withdrawn.
-This will occur if: - a) you fail to attend two meetings under the formal procedure without reasonable cause; or - b) you unreasonably refuse to provide information we require to consider your request.

-13.5.
-In such circumstances, the Line manager / Principal will write to you confirming that the request has been treated as withdrawn.
+- 13.1 Requests will be dealt with within a period of two months from first receipt to notification of the decision on appeal. - 13.2 As a guide and to help ensure that requests are dealt with within this timescale: - a) a meeting will normally be held with you within 14 days of your request being received; - b) you will normally be informed in writing of the decision within 5 days of the meeting; and - c) where an appeal is lodged, an appeal meeting will normally take place within 14 days of receipt of the appeal and the outcome will be notified in writing within 5 days of the meeting. - 13.3 However, there will be exceptional occasions when it is not possible to complete the procedure within these timescales.
+Where an extension of time is agreed with you, your line manager / Principal will write to you confirming the extension and the date on which it will end. - 13.4 If you withdraw a formal request for flexible working, that request will still be taken into account when determining if you have made two formal requests in a 12-month period.
+In certain circumstances, a formal request will be treated as withdrawn.
+This will occur if you fail to attend a meeting and a rearranged meeting, or an appeal meeting and a re-arranged appeal meeting, without good cause.
+In such circumstances, your line manager/Principle will write to you confirming that the request has been treated as withdrawn.